 It is a private arrangement made by a parent - or those with parental responsibility for a child - for someone to care for the child because they are unable to do so.

 There are many reasons why a child may need to be in a private fostering arrangement for either a short period or longer term.
 These could include:

-A child living with a school friend's family because of family breakdown.
+- A child living with a school friend's family because of a family breakdown.

-A child needing to be cared for because his/her parent has a long-term illness and is unable to look after the child.
+- A child needing to be cared for because their parent has a long-term illness and is unable to look after the child.

-A child being sent to this country by his/her parents who are living overseas, for education or healthcare reasons.
+- A child being sent to the United Kingdom by their parents who are living overseas, for education or healthcare reasons.

 Why do social workers need to be involved?